rkitover/windows-dev-guide/README.md

 ni -it sym work-documents -tar //corporate-server/documents
 ```

 .
-To mount my NAS over SSHFS I can do this, assuming the Chocolatey
+To mount my NAS over SSHFS I can do this, assuming the winget
-`sshfs` package is installed:
+`sshfs` package (id `SSHFS-Win.SSHFS-Win`) is installed:

 ```powershell
 sl ~